The First Mass

 Decades of Service

 In September of 1975, Father Donald J. Ahearn arrived as the new pastor of St. Juliana.
 In a very short time he proved himself to rank with his predecessors as a dedicated and energetic priest in the service of his people.
 Fr.
 Ahearn spent twenty years as pastor, retiring in June, 1995 to become Pastor Emeritus.
-During his 20 years our parish grew in size and love for one another; Fr.
+During his twenty years our parish grew in size and love for one another; Fr.
 Ahearn possessed a wonderful quality of always making people feel wanted, welcomed and loved.
 His Irish wit and warmth were true gifts for our parish.
-At the time of his passing at age 91 on January 1, 2017, Father Ahearn had lived among the parishioners of St. Juliana for nearly 42 years.
+At the time of his passing at age ninety-one on January 1, 2017, Father Ahearn had lived among the parishioners of St. Juliana for nearly forty-two years.

 A Dressler Decade

 Rev. Philip J. Dressler became the new pastor of St. Juliana in July, 1995 and with him came many new ideas.
 He developed a parish pastoral council, appointed a full finance council, and introduced the Christ Renews His Parish (CRHP) program.
-Father Phil officially retired in June of 2004 after 44 years of active priesthood.
+Father Phil officially retired in June of 2004 after forty-four years of active priesthood.
 He served as parish administrator until November 2005, when a new pastor was appointed.
 Father Phil joined Father Don Ahearn as fellow Pastor Emeritus, resided at the rectory and continued to celebrate masses and funerals until he passed away in May of 2016.

 A Term Cut Short

 Rev. Stephen F. Kanonik was appointed pastor in November 2005 and served our parish for ten years.
 His tenure marked an era of many necessary infrastructure repairs and projects.
 Replacement of roofs on the church, school and parish center, major masonry repairs and reconstruction, all new doors, concrete replacement and landscaping upgrades for the church, technology upgrades, abatement and replacement of many asbestos flooring areas in the school and wide-scale renovation of the chapel–to name just a few.
 A very visible and popular legacy of his time here is our new electronic sign.
 In June 2015, Father Steve was appointed by Archbishop Cupich to serve as Moderator of the Curia for the Archdiocese of Chicago and left our parish two years earlier than anticipated.
-We were sad to see him leave but gratified that his gifts and talents will now benefit all parishes and agencies across the archdiocese.
+We were sad to see him leave but gratified that his gifts and talents would benefit all parishes and agencies across the archdiocese.

 Brief But Busy